wangzhizhou/Network-Simulator-Installation-Guideline-For-Ubuntu/README.md

+> You can checkout my [repo](https://github.com/wangzhizhou2014GitHub/Network-Simulator-Installation-Guideline-For-Ubuntu) for this document, and get related files.

 ### This Installation of Network Simulator 2 on the Ubuntu 16.04 Live CD UDisk

 After you intall your Ubuntu System, you should use command: